Your Pet, Our Passion.

 Kitten teething toys

-Teething balls are made of non-toxic latex, foam or soft rubber which can offer your kitten relief thanks to their soft and sometimes spongey texture.
-They are also great for keeping their brand-new teeth nice and clean.
+3. Teething rings: Teething rings are usually made of non-toxic latex, foam or soft rubber which can offer your kitten relief thanks to their soft and sometimes spongey texture.

 Check all toys regularly for damage and replace any that have pieces coming away that could be swallowed.